-(1) The Mathematics and Science Program for the pass course requires 63 hours of General Studies.
-In the honours course an additional General Studies elective is required.
-The 63 hours in the pass course is made up of three half electives or their equivalent.
-The three half electives are normally spread over the second, third and fourth years but this distribution may be varied to suit the program of individual students.
+(1) The General Studies component involves 56 hours in the pass course, which is made up of two half electives or their equivalent.
+The distribution of the two half electives may be varied to suit the programs of individual students.